-To enable licenses to be amended or issued, it will be necessary for licensess and applicants to indicate whether they wish to have an area or volumetric allocation and accordingly.
-I look forward to advice from you within two weeks from the date of receipt of this latter.
+To enable licenses to be amended or issued, it will be necessary for licensess and applicants to indicate whether they wish to have an area or volumetric allocation and accordingly, I look forward to advice from you within two works from the data of receipt or this letter.
 If no reply is received, it will be assumed that an area allocation is required.